-Mother, Nana, Wife, recently retired RN (Nursing Instructor) who loves to write stories to heal herself and reflect on all the silver linings she has been blessed with
+Mother, Nana, Sister, Cousin, & Aunt who recently retired RN (Nursing Instructor) who loves to write stories to heal herself and reflect on all the silver linings she has been blessed with

 Over the course of a twenty year marriage you gave me many things.
 Things like financial security, an occasional shoulder to cry on, a sounding board in the times I was perplexed at the world, a laugh or two, another ticket at the movies, flowers on special occasions, a shared political view, and help with the animals in our lives.

 I don't know a soul that wouldn't fall in love with little Kya from the movie, "Where the Crawdads Sing."
 Long locks of curly brown hair all free and flowing wild encircle an adorable round face with pouty pink lips and dark, soulfully sad eyes.
 But beyond those eyes, and from deep within, there lies hidden the heart of a tiger.
 She is a survivor.

 I bet you think it kind of strange to be writing crap like this.
 I wonder if anybody will bother reading into my self-discovery.
 Maybe you've had these same kind of journeys from within?
 But, what the heck, I'm still going to write it all down.
 Maybe I'll change or change the way I feel about myself?
 Maybe not, but I need practice with my writing skills and organizing my thoughts.
 I believe they call this discipline?
 Yes, right off the rip, I recognize that I'm not too disciplined.
 I get bored way too easily.
 I have hundreds of unfinished projects.
 I suppose that labels me as a starter and not a finisher?
 Ideas flow through my head continually, but it's unbelievably difficult for me to harness just one.
 For instance, including this story, I have twelve unfinished drafts.